 Thus we obtain

 leading to

-Note that if $\bar\sigma^2> \sigma^2$ then $\bar\sigma^2_t$ need not to be a monotone function of time, implying that the Gibbs's entropy and the conditional entropy of the density $f(x,t)$ of the solution of \eqref{ex:lm} will not be monotone functions of time, see Figures \ref{figGElm} and \ref{figCElm}.
+Note that if $\bar\sigma^2> \sigma^2$ then $\bar\sigma^2_t$ need not be a monotone function of time, implying that the Gibbs's entropy and the conditional entropy of the density $f(x,t)$ of the solution of \eqref{ex:lm} will not be monotone functions of time, see Figures \ref{figGElm} and \ref{figCElm}.

-Finally, let us recall that Eq. \eqref{ex:lm} has a stationary solution if and only if In that case we have $f(x,t)\to f_*(x)$ as $t\to \infty$ by \eqref{pdfd} and the fact that $p(x,t|\phi)\to f_*(x)$ as $t\to \infty$ for each $\phi\in C$ and arbitrary initial distribution.
+Finally, let us recall that eq. \eqref{ex:lm} has a stationary solution if and only if In that case we have $f(x,t)\to f_*(x)$ as $t\to \infty$ by \eqref{pdfd} and the fact that $p(x,t|\phi)\to f_*(x)$ as $t\to \infty$ for each $\phi\in C$ and arbitrary initial distribution.

 Now, suppose that $\sigma=0$ in \eqref{ex:lm} and that we start with an initial distribution being Gaussian as above.
-If condition \eqref{climb} holds then the variance $\sigma^2(t)$ of $x(t)$ as given by Eq. \ref{sigD} converges to $0$ as $t\to \infty$ and $0$ is a stationary solution of \eqref{ex:lm}, see \cite{mackey2021can}.
+If condition \eqref{climb} holds then the variance $\sigma^2(t)$ of $x(t)$ as given by eq. \eqref{sigD} converges to $0$ as $t\to \infty$ and $0$ is a stationary solution of \eqref{ex:lm}, see \citet{mackey2021can}.
 If $b=-1$ and $\tau=\pi/2$, then $x(t)$ has a Gaussian density $f(x,t)$ with variance $\sigma^2(t)$.
-The graph of its Gibbs' entropy is presented in Figure \ref{figGElmd}.
-It is known \cite{mackey2021can} that equation $x'(t)=-x(t-\tau)$ with $\tau=\pi/2$ has a non-zero stationary solution in which case $f_*(x)$ is the Gaussian density with mean 0 and variance 1.
+The graph of its Gibbs' entropy is presented in Figure \ref{figGElmd}, showing clear sustained oscillations.

+It is known (\citet{mackey2021can}) that equation $x'(t)=-x(t-\tau)$ with $\tau=\pi/2$ has a non-zero stationary solution in which case $f_*(x)$ is the Gaussian density with mean 0 and variance 1.
 Then the conditional entropy $H_c(f(\cdot,t)|f_*)$ is of the form